 Prenatal Depression – It’s Time We Talk About It

-But did you know that in about 50% of the cases the depression started in pregnancy?
+Did you know that in about 50% of the cases the depression started in pregnancy?
 So why are women not sharing about their prenatal depression more?

 To be honest, the answer is complicated.
 Up until the last revision of the DSM (the holy grail of psychological diagnosis), depression during pregnancy (prenatal depression) or the postpartum period wasn’t even a diagnosis.
 But the new DSM revision now includes a diagnosis of Depression with a Peripartum Onset.
 Peripartum Onset means that at least one episode of depression occurred during pregnancy and during the first 4 weeks after delivery.